List of Winnie-the-Pooh characters: Skippy

 A very large sheepdog belonging to a neighbor of Christopher Robin's.
 He appears in "Sorry, Wrong Slusher" and "A Pooh Day Afternoon".
 He is a nice dog, but sometimes makes trouble for the characters.
 Piglet is afraid of him (as shown in "Sorry, Wrong Slusher", where he thinks Skippy is the "slusher" that Christopher Robin and the animals are afraid of).
 Unlike other animal characters, Skippy is not anthropomorphized.

 Stan and Heff

-Stan and Heff are gangster-like villains who appeared in the episodes "The Great Honey Pot Robbery" and "A Bird in the Hand".
+Stan (voiced by Ken Sansom) and Heff (voiced by Chuck McCann) are gangster-like villains who appeared in the episodes "The Great Honey Pot Robbery" and "A Bird in the Hand".
 They are a Woozle and a Heffalump respectively and try to steal as much honey as they can.
 Stan is the smarter and more irritable of the two and does most of the scheming, while his dimwitted sidekick Heff provides the muscle.
 He is also afraid of mice and thinks that Roo is a giant mouse.

-Voiced by Ken Sansom and Chuck McCann respectively.

-Wooster

-A giant woozle who only appears in "The Great Honey Pot Robbery".
-He is actually revealed to be a nice woozle, despite his size.
-Voiced by Jim Cummings.
+The two are friends with Wooster, a giant woozle who only appears in "The Great Honey Pot Robbery".

+Piglies

+They are a tiny race of creatures who look almost like Piglet.
+They only appear in "The Piglet Who Would Be King", where they made Piglet their king.

+Crud

+The main antagonist of "Cleanliness is Next to Impossible", who seeks to spread messiness everywhere, but he is stopped by Christopher Robin, his toys, and his friends, and is sucked into a vacuum.

+Smudge

+He is Crud's henchman, who also ends up being sucked into a vacuum following Crud's defeat.

+Christopher Robin's Toys

+Appearing only in "Cleanliness is Next to Impossible".
+They were enslaved by Crud to help with his plans, but are soon freed and helped Christopher Robin and his friends defeat Crud.

+Crayons

+Living crayons who serve as Crud's guards.
+They don't speak, but are known to scream angrily and fire globs of colors from their heads.
+They only appear in "Cleanliness is Next to Impossible".

+Bruno

+A large wind-up robotic toy monkey who had many gifted talents.
+He was thought to be a replacement for Pooh's friends, but Christopher Robin explains that he is actually going to give him to a friend.
+Bruno fails to hear the last part and thinks that he is being abandoned, fleeing into the woods and letting himself wind down as a result.
+After they find him and explain everything, he happily agrees to go along with the plan and is last seen being wrapped up to be sent away to Christopher Robin's friend.